Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Encoding for Mutual Broadcasting

 Therefore, the variance of each element of $\overline{\B{W}}$ in~\eqref{eq:PhyModel2} is

-The signal received by the typical node $X_0$, if it could listen over the entire frame, is described by~\eqref{eq:PhyModel2}.
-Suppose $|\mathcal{N}(X_0)|=K$ and the neighbors of $X_0$ are indexed by $1,2,\dots,K$.
+The signal received by the typical node $Z_0$, if it could listen over the entire frame, is described by~\eqref{eq:PhyModel2}.
+Suppose $|\mathcal{N}(Z_0)|=K$ and the neighbors of $Z_0$ are indexed by $1,2,\dots,K$.
 The total number of signatures of all neighbors is $N=2^lK$.
-Due to the half-duplex constraint, however, node $X_0$ can only listen during its off-slots, the number of which has binomial distribution, denoted by $M\sim \mathcal{B}(M_s,1-q)$, whose expected value is $\expect{M}=M_s(1-q)$.
-Let the matrix $\B{S} \in \mathbb{R}^{M \times N}$ consist of columns of the signatures from all neighbors of node $X_0$, observable during the $M$ off-slots of node $X_0$, and then normalized by $\sqrt{M_sq(1-q)}$ so that the expected value of the $l_2$ norm of each column in $\B{S}$ is equal to $1$.
-Based on~\eqref{eq:PhyModel2}, the $M$-vector observed through all off-slots of node $X_0$ can be expressed as
+Due to the half-duplex constraint, however, node $Z_0$ can only listen during its off-slots, the number of which has binomial distribution, denoted by $M\sim \mathcal{B}(M_s,1-q)$, whose expected value is $\expect{M}=M_s(1-q)$.
+Let the matrix $\B{S} \in \mathbb{R}^{M \times N}$ consist of columns of the signatures from all neighbors of node $Z_0$, observable during the $M$ off-slots of node $Z_0$, and then normalized by $\sqrt{M_sq(1-q)}$ so that the expected value of the Euclidean norm of each column in $\B{S}$ is equal to $1$. \LZ{The number of rows in $\B{S}$ for each node varies depending on the number of off-slots in that node's signature, where the standard deviation of the fluctuation in percentage is about $1/\sqrt{M_s}$, which is quite small in cases of practical interest.} Based on~\eqref{eq:PhyModel2}, the $M$-vector observed through all off-slots of node $Z_0$ can be expressed as

 where